cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 ## Cut Out Center From Plane

-The next step is to cut the square hole in the plane like in the above Gif.
+The next step is to cut a square hole in the plane like in the above Gif.
 This requires modifying the mesh for the plane.

 Mesh data for the currently selected object is stored at `bpy.context.object.data`.